What is decentralized finance (DeFi)?

 Stablecoins

-Stablecoins are a viable solution to volatility issues surrounding cryptocurrencies and are helping DeFi gain prominence.
+Stablecoins are helping DeFi gain prominence by providing a viable solution to volatility issues surrounding cryptocurrencies.
 The name says it all.
 Stablecoin value is tied to a relatively stable asset, like gold or the US dollar, to keep its price consistent.
 Stablecoins became useful during risky moments in the crypto space, providing a haven for investors and traders.
 Stability makes them a reliable collateral asset.
 Stablecoins also play an important role in liquidity pools — an integral part of the DeFi ecosystem.

 MakerDAO